Go to the profile of Commission Factory

 It’s no surprise that pink is a popular colour choice for brands who have a female target audience.
 Pink represents femininity, playfulness, innocence and love.
 Pink is also seen as a colour preference as an accent or contrast.
 For example, Uber’s primary brand colours are black and green, but they use pink to accent their marketing materials.

-Examples of The Colour Pink in Marketing
+Examples of the Colour Pink in Marketing

 Victoria’s Secret, a women’s lingerie chain, has a sister company called Pink.
 Pink’s target audience is young female women and represents femininity and innocence.